Battery cycle life and depth of discharge: what Perth Midday Saver users need to know

 Depth of discharge (DoD) and its effect on cycle life

 DoD is how deeply you drain the battery each cycle.
-Discharging to 10% is a deeper discharge than stopping at 50%.
-Deeper discharges stress the battery more and reduce total cycle life.
+Discharging to 10% remaining is deeper than stopping at 50%.
+Deeper discharges stress the cells more and reduce total cycle life over the battery's lifetime.

-Cycle life at different DoD levels (indicative, LFP chemistry):
+Cycle life at different DoD levels (indicative rule-of-thumb for LFP chemistry, not warranty data; varies by product):

-Practical implication: A battery configured to discharge to 20% minimum (80% DoD) gets significantly more cycles than one draining to empty.
-Most battery management systems (BMS) enforce a minimum reserve — typically 10–20% — precisely to avoid the steeper degradation from full discharge.
+Exact figures vary by product, but the direction is consistent: a battery set to discharge no further than 20% minimum (80% DoD) gets meaningfully more cycles than one draining to empty.
+Most battery management systems (BMS) enforce a minimum reserve (typically 10–20%) for exactly this reason.

 What battery warranties actually promise

-1 — Capacity retention floor: Battery must retain at least X% of original capacity at end of warranty period (typically 70% at 10 years).
+Capacity retention floor: The battery must retain at least a minimum percentage of its original capacity at the end of the warranty period, typically 70% at 10 years.

-At Perth Midday Saver cycling (250 cycles/year), 4,000 cycles = 16 years — so the 10-year calendar limit applies.
-The battery is warranted to retain ≥70% capacity for 10 years under normal use.
+At Perth Midday Saver cycling rates, most LFP batteries will hit the 10-year calendar limit before their cycle or throughput cap.
+The battery is warranted to retain a minimum capacity for 10 years under normal use.

 Protecting your battery: practical tips

-Register the battery with the manufacturer immediately: Warranty claims require proof of registration date, which starts the warranty clock from installation.
+Register the battery immediately.
+Warranty claims require proof of registration date.
+That clock starts from installation.
+Don't leave it for later.

 Calculate your savings